in process of being updated

 About the name of this website:

-Dreaming: The Book of Revelation is a symbolically dense text and most people in the West rely on interpreters, mostly white men, who have collaged the apocalypse scenario over time.
+Dreaming: The Book of Revelation is a symbolically dense text and most people in the West rely on interpreters, mostly literalist white men, who have collaged the apocalypse scenario over time.
 As such, the idea of apocalypse as the mega-violent end of the world is part of the dead white male legacy.

-In his book The Dream and the Underworld, James Hillman posits the necessity and reality of an imaginal / underworld ego, as well as a dayworld ego, for full human development.
+In his book The Dream and the Underworld, James Hillman posits the necessity for and reality of an imaginal / underworld ego, as well as a dayworld ego, for full human development.
 He posits that is the imaginal ego that dreams, and dreams for its own reasons, not merely in service of the dayworld ego.

-People tend to get scared of such unknown places, because of stories about the evil and danger that lurks there, but perhaps there is a needed gift in that banished place, that place that is neither fully self nor fully other, a place where perhaps the mystical tango can happen.
+People tend to get scared of such unknown places, because of stories about the evil and danger that lurks there, but there is a needed gift in that banished place, that place that is neither fully self nor fully other, a place where perhaps the mystical tango can happen.
 (Tango is often referred to as one heart and four legs — a unique, poetic creature birthed in a moment of self, other, atmosphere and music.)

-In current news, ISIS wants to get rid of the grey zone for the benefit of polarized apocalyptic black vs. white, us vs. them.
-A couple of days ago, Donald Trump got elected in part because of the comfort some find in someone calling it in black and white, and decrying the grey zone as a place of “politically correct” confinement.
+Donald Trump got elected in part because of the comfort some find in someone calling it in black and white, and decrying the grey zone as a place of “politically correct” confinement.
 I am calling for exploration of the diversity and ambiguity of the grey zone, out of love for evolutionary possibility.

-IF part of our problem is a lack of intimacy with the imaginal realm, and a lack of fluency with the symbolic literacy that is part of our indigenous humanity, and IF the divinely ordained mega-mess known as the Apocalypse is a collective story collaged over time by Western white men possessed by a seriously polarized, dualistic story of good / saved and evil / damned, and IF it’s possible that we have internal resources that will aid us during these times, and help us change the collective story into something that contains more intimacy with the Mystery that underlies our lives and all that we can perceive, THEN it seems worth exploration, even love and devotion.
+IF part of our problem is a lack of intimacy with the imaginal realm, and a lack of fluency with the symbolic literacy that is part of our indigenous humanity, and IF the divinely ordained mega-mess known as the Apocalypse is a collective story collaged over time by Western white men possessed by a seriously delusional, dualistic story of good / saved and evil / damned, and IF it’s possible that we have internal resources that will aid us during these times, and help us change the collective story into something that contains more intimacy with the Mystery that underlies our lives and all that we can perceive, THEN it seems worth exploration, even love and devotion.